Electrical Power Engineering PSM

 Washington State University’s online Electrical Power Engineering Professional Science Master’s (PSM) prepares graduates for successful careers as leaders in this growing field.
 Students will be provided with technical background as well as the professional skills necessary for advancement in the electric power engineering industry.

 The Electrical Power Engineering PSM provides core technical education in power systems analysis, transmission and distribution systems and power system economics and electricity markets.
-You can supplement this core technical work with elective courses in areas ranging from power electronics to power system protection to smart grid communication.
+You can supplement this core technical work with elective courses in areas ranging from power electronics to power system protection to high voltage engineering.

-Complementing this technical education is a wide selection of elective courses in areas ranging from quantitative methods, to management and communication and an industry based internship project.
+Complementing this technical education is a wide selection of elective courses in areas ranging from law and finance, to project management and an industry based internship project.
 The goal is to produce graduates who have both a thorough knowledge of the electric power system and the professional skills needed to advance in both technical and management careers within the industry.

 Graduates of the PSM degree program who are already employed in the electric power industry are expected to become more valuable to their companies.
 Others are expected to be in demand by electric utilities, supporting industries and government agencies.